Use to find companies where this pattern is active.

 Limits

 Past consistency does not bind future payments.
 The dividend-quality observation reads coverage and stability over historical periods; a regime change in earnings, cash flow, or capital allocation can break the pattern at any time.
 FCF/OCF conversion is industry-benchmarked, so an elevated reading describes position relative to peers rather than absolute strength.
-None of the obs measures the dividend's relationship to current cash on hand or to debt service obligations.
+None of the observation measures the dividend's relationship to current cash on hand or to debt service obligations.

 Explanation